hirwajeaneric/tinystepsadaybackend/RBAC_GUIDE.md

    - Can manage users and system settings
    - Can view analytics
    - Can delete users
+   - Can change user roles (except SUPER_ADMIN)
+   - Can activate/deactivate accounts (except SUPER_ADMIN)
+   - Can perform bulk operations (except on SUPER_ADMIN)
    - Inherits all INSTRUCTOR permissions

 5. **SUPER_ADMIN** (Level 5)
    - Highest level of access
    - Can manage admins and system configuration
+   - Can modify any user account including other SUPER_ADMIN accounts
    - Has access to all resources
    - Inherits all ADMIN permissions